• Free shipping over NOK 3000

 The difference between red light and near-infrared light

-Pulsed light, biological resonance frequencies and tissue-specific interactions
+Pulsed light, biological resonance frequencies, and tissue-specific interactions

 The physics behind pulsed light and tissue penetration